The signs of emotional abuse in a toxic relationship

 Connecting with others who have been through similar experiences can also help you to feel less isolated and foster a sense of community and understanding.

-D. Healing from emotional abuse through therapy and self-care
+D. Healing through therapy and self-care

 Including self-care practices, such as exercise, journaling, or meditation, can also help the healing process by building emotional well-being and self-compassion.